Kirkdale

 One of these, upon which is a fine cross, was said, a century ago, to bear the inscription in runic characters, 'Cyning Æthilwald,' but no writing is now decipherable.
 This inscription was one of the foundations of the theory that Kirkdale was the true site of the monastery founded by S. Cedd in the 7th century.

-The earlier church may have been associated with the celebrated early Anglo-Saxon monastery of Lastingham, a mere seven miles (as the crow flies) to the north-east of Kirkdale.
+The earlier church may have been associated with the celebrated early Anglo-Saxon monastery of Lastingham, only seven miles to the north-east of Kirkdale.
 Lastingham was founded by St. Cedd in about 655.
 He was a native of Northumbria, a monk and missionary who became the first bishop of the East Saxons (i.e. Essex) in about 654 and died in 664.
 He kept up his links with his native region, and it was in the course of one of his sojourns in Northumbria after he had become a bishop that he founded Lastingham.
-(The sort of architecture favoured by Cedd may still be seen at the imposing, barn-like church of Bradwell-on-Sea in Essex).
+The sort of architecture favoured by Cedd may still be seen at the imposing, barn-like church of Bradwell-on-Sea in Essex.
 The monastery at Lastingham was an important one, and it is by no means impossible that it had daughter-houses.
-For a nearby and contemporary parallel we could point to Hackness, founded in 680 as the daughter-house of the monastery of Whitby.
-Did Kirkdale perhaps originate as a satellite of Lastingham?
-It may have been so.
+A nearby and contemporary parallel is Hackness, founded in 680 CE as the daughter-house of the monastery of Whitby.
+It is therefore possible that Kirkdale may have originated as a satellite of Lastingham.

 Since very early times Kirkdale Church has been known as St. Gregory's Minster, which implies the existence of a religious house.

-The dedication is interesting as St. Gregory was the Pope who sent Augustine's mission in 597.
-There was for a time a certain amount of disagreement between the Roman and Lindisfarne missions, which was resolved at the Synod of Whitby in 664.
+There was for a time a certain amount of disagreement between the Roman and Lindisfarne missions, which was resolved at the Synod of Whitby in 664 CE.
 St. Cedd was at Whitby and agreed to the adoption of Roman customs.
 It may well be that the dedication of a foundation, established by a Lindisfarne missionary, to St. Gregory, was a deliberate attempt to foster unity.

 Chronological history of Kirkdale to Norman times